r13ef/IsIrreduciblyQunatified/README.md

 # How to use

-If you want to check whether your interaction is irreducibly quantified, you need to write down your interaction in the following forms.
+First, you need to write down your interaction in the following format.
 ```
 # size of the state space
 n::Int64 = 5